CULTURAL AWARENESS & COMMUNITY BUILDING

 Open House

-The Multicultural Center Open House invites the Georgia State University community to join the Multicultural Center and meet our student organizations, departments within the Division of Student Success and more!
+The Student Center Open House invites the Georgia State community to come meet our student organizations, departments within the Division of Student Success and more!

 Welcome Receptions